 Even in both the original drawing (an excellent model of her skill and style) and the final print of The Coming of Winter, the former in The Delaware Museum of Art and the latter in Boise, there appears to be anticipation, but not dread of a very difficult season.
-And in the extraordinary drawing in the collection of The New Britain Museum of American Art, titled “She Slipped the Mantle From Her Shoulders,” from the novel Coeur d’Alene which set in the mining town of the same name, against the backdrop of a miners’ war, the heroine is depicted as care giver, a Victorian view of the role of women.
+And in the extraordinary drawing in the collection of The New Britain Museum of American Art, titled She Slipped the Mantle From Her Shoulders, from the novel Coeur d’Alene which set in the mining town of the same name, against the backdrop of a miners’ war, the heroine is depicted as caregiver, a Victorian view of the role of women.

 Richard J. Boyle is an art historian with a specialty in American Art and Culture; former museum director (The Pennsylvania Academy of the Fine Arts, Philadelphia from 1973 to 1983).
 He also served as a faculty member in the art history department at Temple University, Philadelphia from 1983 to 1996, and has served on the Low Illustration Committee of the New Britain Museum of American Art from ca.2007 to 2019.
 We appreciate his important contribution of this essay.

-Notes, Bibliography and Acknowledgements
+Notes, Bibliography, and Acknowledgements

 Roland Elzea and Iris Snyder, The American Illustration Collections of The Delaware Art Museum (Wilmington, DE: The Delaware Art Museum, 1991) 163.

 Re: the Foote illustrations in the Boise Public Library: there is some controversy; they have been variously described as originals in 1920 and 1939, as reproductions in 1921, as copies in 1931, and as proofs in 1932.
 See Boise City Dept. of Arts and History, Boise Public Library, History Request Form #CHR 16015.
 It also brings to mind the late illustrator and historian of illustration, Murray Tinkelman, who once said to me, “an illustrator creates art for reproduction. . . . an illustration might be a work of art where the original is the reproduction.”

 On the architect, Julia Morgan and North Star House, see https//en.wkipedia.org/wikiped1a/Julia Morgan

 ADDITIONAL SELECTED BIBLIOGRAPHY

-Wallace Stegner, Angle of Repose, New York, Doubleday, 1971.
+Wallace Stegner, Angle of Repose (New York: Doubleday, 1971).
 A Pulitzer Prize novel based on the lives of Mary Hallock and Arthur DeWint Foote.

-Walt Reed, The illustrator in America 1860-2000, New York, The Society of Illustrators, 2001, P.34
+Walt Reed, The Illustrator in America 1860-2000 (New York: The Society of Illustrators, 2001) 34.

-Lee Ann Johnson, Mary Hallock Foote, Boston, Twain Publishing, 1980
+Lee Ann Johnson, Mary Hallock Foote (Boston: Twain Publishing, 1980).

-Hugh Chisholm, ed., Foote, Mary Hallock, Encyclopedia Britannica, 10 (11th edition), Cambridge University Press, P.625
+Hugh Chisholm, ed., Foote, Mary Hallock, Encyclopedia Britannica, 10 (11th edition), Cambridge University Press, 625.

-Sue Rainy, “Mary Hallock Foote, A Leading Illustrator of the 1870s and ‘80s,” Winterthur Portfolio, 41 (2/3), June 2007, pp 97-140
+Sue Rainy, “Mary Hallock Foote, A Leading Illustrator of the 1870s and ‘80s,” Winterthur Portfolio, 41 (2/3), June 2007: 97-140.

 My thanks to the following people for making it possible to publish the Mary Hallock Foote works in their collections, as well as providing the very useful information about them: Keith Gervaise, Collections Manager, New Britain Museum of American Art, New Britain, CT; Erin Tohill Robin, Chief Registrar, Delaware Art Museum, Wilmington, Delaware; Ari Zickau, Information Services Librarian, Boise Public Library, as well as the Boise Public Library Administration, Boise, Idaho; and Stephanie Plunkett, Deputy Director and Chief Curator, Norman Rockwell Museum, Stockbridge, MA, who asked me to write about this remarkable artist for the Museum’s Illustration History Website.